freddymunive/salesforce-testing/README.md

-# Salesforce DX Project: Next Steps Version 1.1
+# Salesforce DX Project: Next Steps Version 1.2

+this is a new branch named feature/SF-002

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.